ASK ABDI: WHAT IS THE MOST BENEFICIAL PATH TO SELF-HEALING FROM AN OLD RELATIONSHIP?

-The woman with whom I had a very dysfunctional (read: my first) relationship – moving to another country to be with her, after she had just gotten out of a four-year relationship herself, traveling and moving-in together, allowing myself to be taken care of by her, leading to being cheated on, and left to be with her ex – has now, three years later, contacted me (after cutting all communicative ties), I believe, in the hopes of finding some forgiveness.
+QUESTION: The woman with whom I had a very dysfunctional (read: my first) relationship - moving to another country to be with her after she had just gotten out of a four-year relationship herself, traveling and moving in together, allowing myself to be taken care of by her, leading to being cheated on, and left to be with her ex - has now, three years later, contacted me (after cutting all communicative ties), I believe in the hopes of finding some forgiveness.

-For myself, this unhealthy relationship brought about the joining of an ashram, studying vedanta, ayurveda, and Jung for nearly two years.
-I was closed to the idea of spirituality before this upheaval, and I consider it a blessing to have had myself shaken at such a young age (I was twenty-one at the time of joining).
-During my monastic tenure it became incredibly evident that whatever my deep-rooted traumas may be, they showed up as relational addictions.
+For myself, this unhealthy relationship brought about the joining of an ashram, studying Vedanta, Ayurveda, and Jung for nearly two years.
+I was closed to the idea of spirituality before this upheaval, and I consider it a blessing to have had myself shaken at such a young age (I was 21 at the time of joining).
+During my monastic tenure, it became incredibly evident that whatever my deep-rooted traumas may be, they showed up as relational addictions.

-But back to the point; this message sent to me by my ex almost immediately brought on a familiar systemic anxiety of which has caused me pain and strife almost all my life.
-Over the years I have learned tools to help combat this anxiety I often feel – sometimes even from a job that might make me feel uncomfortable – but the underlying anxiety seems always present.
-As a child, I remember waking in the middle of the night with the strangest sensation that my surroundings were both moving too fast while also painfully too slow.
-As no doctor has been able to diagnose these events, I took to believing they must be some form of anxiety attack or hyper-sensitivity.
+But back to the point, this message sent to me by my ex almost immediately brought on a familiar systemic anxiety of which has caused me pain and strife almost all of my life.
+Over the years, I have learned tools to help combat this anxiety I often feel, sometimes even from a job that might make me feel uncomfortable, but the underlying anxiety seems always present.
+As a child, I remember waking up in the middle of the night with the strangest sensation that my surroundings were both moving too fast, while also painfully too slow.
+As no doctor has been able to diagnose these events, I took to believing they must be some form of anxiety attack or hypersensitivity.

-Your clarity is wonderful and powerful.
+ANSWER: Your clarity is wonderful and powerful.
 Give yourself credit for that.
 The fact that you underwent so much pain at such a young age is a testament to your soul’s yearning for healing.
-You got a fast track look at the dark underbelly of spirituality which is worth its weight in gold.
-Painfully amazing how that kind of behavior among spiritual communities is so common place.
+You got a fast track look at the dark underbelly of spirituality, which is worth its weight in gold.
+Painfully amazing how that kind of behavior among spiritual communities is so commonplace.
 Hostility towards people who question the group hypnosis is always the stench of the underlying rot of the group.
-Some “self realized” teachers seem to really carry the archetype of the shadow teacher to another level.
-A sad and painful event, yet one that plays a key role in reconnection with our internal compass as you did.
-This is not to give them a pass for their behavior and yet every one on our path plays their part in our awakening.
+Some “self-realized” teachers seem to really carry the archetype of the shadow teacher to another level.
+A sad and painful event, yet one that plays a key role in reconnection with our internal compass, as yours did.
+This is not to give them a pass for their behavior, and yet everyone on our path plays their part in our awakening.
 This also extends to your ex who broke your heart so completely that it left you open.

 It is also great that you realized in your bones the difference between spirituality and psychology.
-The two do criss cross but they both have to be approached with the awareness of whether one of them is being used as a band aid to cover issues with the other.
-Sometimes we wrestle with our spiritual life when in fact we need to be addressing our core psychological wounding; sometimes we are at a dead end in our psychological exploration because we need to delve into spirituality.
-Only trial and error and a brutal honesty with ourself is our guiding light.
-Life speaks loudly here as you found out and it is not a pleasant experience.
+The two do criss-cross, but they both have to be approached with the awareness of whether one of them is being used as a band-aid to cover issues with the other.
+Sometimes we wrestle with our spiritual life when, in fact, we need to be addressing our core psychological wounding; sometimes we are at a dead end in our psychological exploration because we need to delve into spirituality.
+Only trial and error, and a brutal honesty with ourselves, is our guiding light.
+Life speaks loudly here, as you’ve found out, and it is not a pleasant experience.
 But waking up never is.
 Until it is.